knaidu/problem-solving/bst/range_lookup.md

 ```

 ## Complexity
-- Time: O(n) since we are potentially visiting all the nodes along the tree.
+- Time: O(n) since we are potentially visiting all the nodes in the BST.